 EFCs are supported by the EPA and other funding partners to provide targeted technical assistance to local and state governments, tribes, and nonprofit organizations to secure public funding for infrastructure improvements.
+How do they help?

 EFCs provide trainings, applied resources, direct assistance, and advising services including on topics like asset management and workforce development.

-US Environmental Protection Agency WaterTA
+US Environmental Protection Agency WaterTA EPA WaterTA provides FREE services to communities across the country.
+Who does EPA WaterTA help?